hacknus/shared-pin-rs/README.md

 This is a simple abstraction for embedded rust applications to share a pin between different functions.
 It uses an `Rc<RefCell<Pin>>` to share the `embedded_hal::digital::v2` pin.
+Should be able to be passed on to any function that expects an OutputPin or an InputPin

 Example: